Best Practices for Performance with DigitalOcean Spaces

 When uploading files larger than 500 MB, you should use multi-part uploads.

 We recommend combining files less than 1 MB together into a single, larger file.
-How you do this will be specific to your particular files and use case, but one example is concatenating daily log files into a monthly file.
+How you do this is specific to your particular files and use case, but one example is concatenating daily log files into a monthly file.

 Choose the Right Datacenter for Your Resources